 How do I book interpreter services for a court proceeding in Kitchener?

 Submit a quote request specifying the language, date, location (Ontario Court of Justice or Superior Court of Justice in Kitchener-Waterloo), and nature of the proceeding.
-We will confirm the availability of a qualified, court-accredited interpreter for your language and provide a quote.
-For legal proceedings, we recommend booking as early as possible to ensure interpreter availability, particularly for less common languages.
+We’ll confirm the availability of a qualified, court-accredited interpreter for your language and provide a quote.
+For legal proceedings, book as early as you can to secure interpreter availability, particularly for less common languages.

-Professional Interpreting Canada is committed to making every interaction in Kitchener-Waterloo clear, accurate, and accessible — regardless of the language involved.
-Whether you need an interpreter for a hospital appointment at WRHN, a court hearing in Kitchener, a settlement agency meeting, a corporate conference, or a certified translation for your IRCC application, we are here to help.
-Our ATIO-certified professionals cover 200+ languages with on-site and remote availability across Waterloo Region and beyond, with 24–48 hour turnaround and a streamlined booking process.
-Request your free quote today and experience professional interpreting that you can rely on.
+Professional Interpreting Canada is committed to making every interaction in Kitchener-Waterloo clear, accurate, and accessible, whatever the language.
+Whether you need an interpreter for a hospital appointment at WRHN, a court hearing in Kitchener, a settlement agency meeting, a corporate conference, or a certified translation for your IRCC application, we’re here to help.
+Our ATIO-certified professionals cover 500+ languages with on-site and remote availability across Waterloo Region and beyond, with 24 to 48 hour turnaround and a streamlined booking process.
+Request your free quote today and put professional interpreting you can rely on to work.